BiltuDas1/RepackInstalledWindows/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Tell me which feature I forgot to add, According to you
-title: Feature Request in RepackInstalledOS
+title: Feature Request in RepackInstalledWindows
 labels: ''
 assignees: BiltuDas1